ROGUdayS/JavaDSA/README.md

 # JavaDSA
-This are my Java DSA Practice codes
+These are my Java DSA Practice codes